Bruce Schwab is a lifelong marine services professional and two-time solo circumnavigator.

 On February 25, 2005, Bruce became the first American in history to officially finish the Vendee Globe, and currently holds the American solo circumnavigation record of 109 days and 20 hours.

-Since then he has devoted himself to providing clients with the best lithium battery systems, charging systems, and rigging products, to any location in the world.
+Since then he has devoted himself to providing clients anywhere in the world with the best marine energy storage and charging systems.

 Now living in the mid-coast town of Woolwich, Maine, Bruce is an avid bicycle racer and regularly plays his collection of acoustic guitars.